Your Biggest Risk Isn't the Market. It's Your Customer Research Model.

 • Align leaders around evidence, not arguments

-How It Works: A Moat Built on Behavioral Proof
+How It Works: Behind The Hood Of Behavioral Proof

 Every leader should ask: